BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/abilities.md

 #### **<a href="https://www.wowhead.com/spell=105809/holy-avenger" target="_blank" rel="noopener noreferrer" data-wowhead="spell=105809" data-wh-icon-size="large"></a>**

 A very flexible cooldown can be used for either healing or damage if you're not in need of a extra throughput cooldown in between your Ashen Hallows.
-I would suggest you to check out [In-depth dungeon guides](/M+/cd) for more information regarding this.
+I would suggest you to check out [Dungeons](/M+/dungeons) for more information regarding this.

 #### **<a href="https://www.wowhead.com/spell=317929/aura-mastery" target="_blank" rel="noopener noreferrer" data-wowhead="spell=317929" data-wh-icon-size="large"></a>**